Teamwork is a valuable work and life skill

-Teamwork has become a very important skill for success in many arenas, including the world of work.
+Teamwork continues to be a very important skill for success in many arenas, including the world of work.
 It is a skill many employers value in today’s job market.
+According to Assist Director Allison Fox of Michigan State University’s Career Services Network, “experience engaging in teamwork is a skill sought out by most employers.”
 Michigan State University Extension and Michigan 4-H provide a variety of opportunities to foster teamwork as a life skill.

 When teamwork is effective, communication, collaboration and combined efforts makes for a better outcome.
 Everyone brings their skills, talents and experiences together for a common goal.
 The different styles of each person make for more creativity and innovation.

 Just as with personalities and learning styles, there are tools that can help you assess and learn more about your style of teamwork.
 One of those tools is the Parker Team Player Survey.
-It has been around for a while, but is easy to use.
+It has been around for some time and is easy to use.
 I recently experienced this survey as part of a leadership program and implemented it with a group of colleagues to help us learn more about how to effectively work together.
-There is no right or wrong answers to this tool, as we each possess all four styles within us.
+There are no right or wrong answers to this tool, as we each possess all four styles within us.